ankushjain358/coderjony-statiq-blog/input/blogs/determine-the-right-memory-for-your-lambda-using-aws-cloudwatch-logs-insights.md

   - Lambda
 UniqueIdentifier: ddfd90fd-cd47-4efd-82c0-ebad95c15c2e
 ---
-Determining the right memory for your Lambda Function is one of the important things you should know.
+Optimizing memory for your Lambda Function is one of the important things you should know.
 This will help you in both - performance optimization and cost management.

 You can save a good amount of money by reducing the allocated memory to over-provisioned Lambdas.